FICO - Your Credit Score

-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage comes down to just one number.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan comes down to a single number.

-Credit reporting agencies use your history of paying loans in order to compile this score.
+Credit reporting agencies use your payment history to create this score.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The three credit reporting agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to build a credit score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, each agency uses the following to build a score:

-- Credit Card Balances - How many accounts?
+- Your Credit Card Balances - How many accounts?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are assigned weights based on the formula being used.
+These factors are weighted slightly differently depending on the formula being used.
 The results are added up and distilled into a single number.
-Credit scores range from 300 to 800.
+FICO scores range from 300 to 800.
 Higher is always better.
-Most home buyers have a score above 620.
+Most people getting a mortgage loan these days have a score above 620.

 Getting your FICO score

-In order to raise your score, you must get the credit reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
-They also provide information and tools that help you improve your FICO score.
+To raise your score, you've got to get the reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the company that invented the original FICO score, offers credit scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
+Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.